AllenCellModeling/aicsimageio/README.md

 installing `aicsimageio`, but extra supported formats can be optionally installed using `[...]` syntax.

--   For a single additional supported format (e.g. CZI): `pip install aicsimageio[czi]`
+-   For a single additional supported format (e.g. ND2): `pip install aicsimageio[nd2]`
--   For a single additional supported format (e.g. CZI), development head: `pip install "aicsimageio[czi] @ git+https://github.com/AllenCellModeling/aicsimageio.git"`
+-   For a single additional supported format (e.g. ND2), development head: `pip install "aicsimageio[nd2] @ git+https://github.com/AllenCellModeling/aicsimageio.git"`
--   For a single additional supported format (e.g. CZI), specific tag (e.g. `v4.0.0.dev6`): `pip install "aicsimageio[czi] @ git+https://github.com/AllenCellModeling/aicsimageio.git@v4.0.0.dev6"`
+-   For a single additional supported format (e.g. ND2), specific tag (e.g. `v4.0.0.dev6`): `pip install "aicsimageio[nd2] @ git+https://github.com/AllenCellModeling/aicsimageio.git@v4.0.0.dev6"`
--   For multiple additional supported formats: `pip install aicsimageio[base-imageio,czi]`
+-   For multiple additional supported formats: `pip install aicsimageio[base-imageio,nd2]`
--   For all additional supported formats: `pip install aicsimageio[all]`
+-   For all additional supported (and openly licensed) formats: `pip install aicsimageio[all]`
 -   Due to the GPL license, LIF support is not included with the `[all]` extra, and must be installed manually with `pip install aicsimageio readlif>=0.6.4`
 -   Due to the GPL license, Bio-Formats support is not included with the `[all]` extra, and must be installed manually with `pip install aicsimageio bioformats_jar`
+-   Due to the GPL license, CZI support is not included with the `[all]` extra, and must be installed manually with `pip install aicsimageio aicspylibczi>=3.0.5`

 ## Documentation